-• Eight-County Memorandum of Understanding
+Eight-County Memorandum of Understanding

 The eight San Joaquin Valley regional transportation planning agencies have executed a memorandum of understanding in response to requirements for a coordinated, comprehensive, regional transportation planning process contained in the FAST Act.
 This MOU was originally adopted in 1992 and provides for close coordination of planning activities where interregional issues are involved.
 Major efforts being coordinated include the Regional Transportation Plan and Sustainable Communities Strategies, the Transportation Improvement Program, the transportation air quality conformity process, transportation control measures, Blueprint implementation efforts, transportation & land use modeling, legislative advocacy, goods movement and regional rail.
 Additional support activities as agreed upon by the COG Directors are also coordinated.
 The MOU establishes a strong working relationship among the eight Valley transportation planning agencies and satisfies federal requirements to have a cooperative agreement among agencies located within the federal air quality nonattainment area boundaries.
 This MOU was revised and adopted on Sept.
 21, 2006.

 The eight Valley MPOs are also charged with addressing AB 32 and SB 375 requirements regarding climate change and greenhouse gas emissions.
-Cooperative planning activities have been included in a Valleywide work plan, of which those applicable to Fresno COG are included in the OWP.
+Cooperative planning activities have been included in a Valleywide work plan.
 Those activities involving Fresno COG staff or resources are outlined in the OWP.